-A DUI charge can seriously damage or even destroy a person’s life.
-If you have been charged with a DUI, you will need an attorney who is experienced in dealing with evidentiary issues, familiar with the various local courts and prosecuting attorneys, and able to get charges dismissed or reduced wherever possible.
+A DUI charge can seriously damage or even destroy a person’s life all across the world including West Chester, PA.
+If you have been charged with a DUI, you will need a DUI attorney in Chester who is experienced in dealing with evidentiary issues, familiar with the various local courts and prosecuting attorneys, and able to get charges dismissed or reduced wherever possible.

 DUI charges apply to persons driving a motor vehicle while under the influence of alcohol or drugs to the extent that their ability to drive safely is impaired.
 There are many aspects to these laws that the unsuspecting driver does not know about.
 You can be arrested even if it does not appear that you are doing anything wrong.

 If your blood-alcohol content is 0.08 or more within two hours of driving, you are automatically considered to have been driving while intoxicated.
 You can be arrested, charged and convicted even if you were not driving unsafely.
 Higher blood-alcohol contents lead to higher penalties.

 Drug use can also lead to DUI charges.
 If you were under the influence of any controlled substance, including prescription medication, to the extent to which you could not safely drive, you can be convicted of DUI.